 Irvin, Marguerite R.; Aggarwal, Praful; Claas, Steven A.; de Las Fuentes, Lisa; Do, Anh N.; Gu, C. Charles; Matter, Andrea; Olson, Benjamin S.; Patki, Amit; Schwander, Karen; Smith, Joshua D.; Srinivasasainagendra, Vinodh; Tiwari, Hemant K.; Turner, Amy J.; Nickerson, Deborah A.; Rao, Dabeeru C.; Broeckel, Ulrich; and Arnett, Donna K., "Whole-Exome Sequencing and hiPSC Cardiomyocyte Models Identify MYRIP, TRAPPC11, and SLC27A6 of Potential Importance to Left Ventricular Hypertrophy in an African Ancestry Population" (2021).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 73.

 Data sheet 1

 Table_1_Whole-Exome Sequencing and hiPSC Cardiomyocyte Models Identify MYRIP, TRAPPC11, and SLC27A6 of Potential Importance to Left Ventricular Hypert.xlsx (28 kB)